mautrix/docs/bridges/general/troubleshooting.md

 The bridges use [MSC2409] to receive ephemeral events (EDUs) from the Matrix homeserver and bridge them to the remote network.
 It is enabled by default in new bridge instances, but old ones may need to update the bridge config and/or registration file manually.
-Additionally, MSC2409 is currently only supported in Synapse.

 On the bridge side, the config field is `appservice` -> `ephemeral_events`.
-The registration file given to the homeserver must also have the `de.sorunome.msc2409.push_ephemeral` field set to true.
-For servers implementing the final spec, the registration file field will be called `receive_ephemeral` with no prefix.
+The registration file given to the homeserver must also have the `receive_ephemeral` field set to true (or if the server implements the pre-spec version, `de.sorunome.msc2409.push_ephemeral`).
 If it's not set, you can either set it manually, or regenerate the registration after setting `ephemeral_events` to true in the bridge config.
 Remember to restart the homeserver after modifying the registration file.

 Previously there was an option to use `/sync` with [double puppeting] to receive ephemeral events without MSC2409 support.
 However, that option is being phased